seanreed1111/holiday-hackathon-1-ttp/README.md

 * https://docs.google.com/spreadsheets/d/1-X19BgXpuT1-5nIqO4BM6KrDAwU2fBmTYLNf__2jo1U/edit?usp=sharing

+The judges will pick four finalists solely based on the material submitted.
+These four finalists will then present their projects to the judges and the rest of the participants on Monday, December 14th.
+The judges will then pick the winner at that time.

 ### Note: NLP is not strictly required for this hackathon.
 However, the judges strongly suggest submitting an NLP-related project if your goal is to **win** the hackathon.